AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/fm-output-view-status.md

         Lists the output tasks that have been completed.
 Again, the information shown in this is similar to the Queued Outputs section, with the only difference of the output generation time.

         In this list, you could have tasks that have executed successfully or tasks that failed.
-For the tasks that have completed successfully, the publishing process creates a log file \(logs.txt\) that can be accessed by clicking the link in the Generated At column.
+For the tasks that have completed successfully, the publishing process creates a log file \(logs.txt\) that can be accessed by selecting the link in the Generated At column.

 **Parent topic:**[Generate output of FrameMaker documents](fm-output-generatation.md)